 Celebrating 40 years of Family Day Care services

-Attendees enjoying live entertainment and a timeline image gallery, speeches from the service’s first Coordinator, Jeanette Oldfield, and a performance by the Unndennoo community in their traditional language of Butchulla.
+Over 100 members of the public joined in the 40th birthday celebrations held at the Maryborough Family Day Care office, enjoying live entertainment and a timeline image gallery, speeches from the service’s first Coordinator, Jeanette Oldfield and a performance by the Unndennoo community in their traditional language of Butchulla.

-Retiring 25 years ago, Ms Oldfield said she was honoured to be a part of the event nd had made the journey from Brisbane for the occassion.
+Retiring 25 years ago, Ms Oldfield said she was honoured to be a part of the event, having made the journey from Brisbane for this occasion.

-“It was wonderful for staff to see the families they have supported over the years," Ms Westendorp said.
+“It was an honour for staff to see the families they have helped and create a bond with children watching them flourish,” Ms Westendorp said.

 Churches of Christ Care was the first family day care scheme in the Wide Bay Region, establishing in January 1979 in Hervey Bay.
-The service commenced with one coordinator and a handful of educators.
+From humble beginnings the service commenced with one coordinator and a handful of educators in Hervey Bay.

-The Family Day Care service continues to play an integral role in the community, providing care to young families from the Sunshine Coast to regional Gayndah and Mundubbera.
+As the community needs grew, our services became sought after by many across the Wide Bay region.
+To meet these needs two offices were established in Maryborough and Hervey Bay.
+After 40 years the Family Day Care service continues to play an integral part in the community, providing care to young families from the Sunshine Coast to regional Gayndah and Mundubbera.

-Once a week the Family Day Care service holds a playgroup at Tiaro State School offering an opportunity for all parents, grandparents, carers and children to come together to learn, play and interact, while the Unndennoo community kindergarten meets weekly in the Maryborough office.
+Once a week the Family Day Care service holds a playgroup at Tiaro State School offering an opportunity for all parents, grandparents, carers and children to come together to learn, play and interact.

 The Family Day Care service also provides support for Pathways for early learning and development (PELD), Home Interaction Program for Parents and Youngsters (HIPPY), and Family and Child Connect service.

-Children, Youth and Families offer accredited early childhood and family day care programs to over 800 children and families in Cunnamulla, Gin Gin, Hervey Bay, Maryborough and Brisbane.
+Children, Youth and Families offer accredited early childhood and family day care programs to 878 children and families in Cunnamulla, Gin Gin, Hervey Bay, Maryborough and Brisbane.